 Jane Boddington– Jane is a Marketing Consultant with fourteen years’ communications experience in developing marketing strategy, campaign planning and management, paid media and brand partnerships.
 Her experience spans both agency and client-side, across a wide range of sectors including retail, entertainment, financial services, travel and the public sector and she is experienced in youth marketing, having worked as Communications Planning Lead for four years at the National Citizens Service.
 Jane is passionate about community and social mobility and has a particular interest in youth work.

 Constance Gibbs – Constance has worked in the Creative Industry for over 8 years specialising in youth participation.
 She has worked as a Community & Outreach Producer at Greenwich Dance and now currently as a Programme Manager at Small Green Shoots.
 She has a vast amount of experience in producing youth led outreach sessions, live and digital events and supporting young people to develop their skills to gain careers within the Creative Industries.

-Patricia Marron. – Patricia has worked in fundraising for over six years including Major Donor and Corporate Fundraising.
-Patricia is currently Senior Corporate Partnerships Officer at the Cardinal Hume Centre, a homelessness prevention charity.
-Patricia has volunteered at various charities including a disability charity in Peru.
+Patricia Marron – Patricia has worked in fundraising for over nine years including Major Donor and Corporate Fundraising.
+Patricia is currently Senior Corporate Partnerships Officer at the Cardinal Hume Centre, a homelessness prevention charity in Westminster.
+Patricia has also volunteered at various charities, including a disability charity in Peru.

 Dr June Crown CBE – June is a local resident and was a founding chairman of FYA.
 She is a public health doctor and Past President of the UK Faculty of Public Health.
 She has acted as special advisor to the World Health Organisation and to overseas governments on public health and health care reforms.
 She has served as Chairman of Age Concern England and as Chairman and Trustee of several other charities.
 She was also Deputy Chairman for Brighton University for seven years.